 Today’s dialogue is probably worse than that of the 1970’s and my personal belief is it is being hijacked –whether you’re in North America or Europe or Australia or the Middle East or elsewhere.
 Hijacked by whom?
 Difficult to pinpoint.
 My response is actually, “by what?”

 The invention of the internet is something as profound for humanity as Prometheus’ discovery of fire, and over time will be just as transformative.
-It’s a worldwide neural network, a communal brain for the globe, and more importantly a psyche for the entire globe (see blogpost dated May 21, 2022).
+It’s a worldwide neural network, a communal brain for the globe, and more significantly a psyche for the entire globe (see blogpost dated May 21, 2022).

-As a species we have not figured out how to handle the internet, and we’re being burnt by the new discovery: in the West the invention is controlling us and as a consequence we’re hyper-polarized and fractious and have lost contact with (a) the truth, and (b) our sensibilities; whereas in the East they (the Chinese Communist Party) are controlling it, commandeering the internet + artificial intelligence + ubiquitous surveillance + big data, as a comprehensive mechanism for domination of their citizens’ every waking moment (ref: China’s “social credit system”).
+As a species we have not figured out how to handle the internet and we’re being severely burnt by the new discovery: in the West the invention is controlling us and as a consequence we’re hyper-polarized and fractious and have lost contact with (a) the truth, and (b) our sensibilities; whereas in the East they (the Chinese Communist Party) are controlling it, commandeering the internet + artificial intelligence + ubiquitous surveillance + big data as a comprehensive mechanism for domination of their citizens’ every waking moment (ref: China’s “social credit system”).

 I don’t have a fix for any of it.
 And getting back to our hometown Chicago, I don’t know how to fix that, either.
 Nor, in fact, has anyone has asked me to.
 Nevertheless, small and insignificant as I am, I would like to do my best to try.
 “But how?”
 I ask myself.
 “How to do something useful with however much time I have in which to try?”

 I developed an idea: I’m going to use the internet, too.
 Thank you for joining.
 Hang on for the ride.

 “Remembering Frank Exchanges”

 I drink to him who could not suffer gloom

 I feel his blessing still, a kind of grace

 Not only in the glass but in the boy